vipulnaik/diet-exercise-health/events/2024/2024-10-28-tongue-tip-injury-and-itchiness.md

 general, which might be due to the increased saliva production and the generally cold nature of food being calming for the area.

-My plan is that if I continue experiencing itchiness on the morning of 2024-10-30, I will implement the best practices around mouth bites.
+~~My plan is that if I continue experiencing itchiness on the morning of 2024-10-30, I will implement the best practices around mouth bites.
 Specifically, I plan to pause the consumption of intense and hard foods, for the two days of 2024-10-30 and 2024-10-31, per the best practices, and then reassess the situation on 2024-11-01.
-I'll also be keeping in mind the other best practices, including drinking enough water, coating the area with saliva, and doing regular probes.
+I'll also be keeping in mind the other best practices, including drinking enough water, coating the area with saliva, and doing regular probes.~~

+I was no longer experiencing itchiness on the morning of 2024-10-30, so I have scrapped the plan to pause sauerkraut and walnuts consumption, though I might still reduce consumption and will continue to be mindful of the other points.
+I am considering the incident closed as of 2024-10-30 though I will continue to monitor things.